 —if you already know, a description of the independent research or curriculum project you will want to develop during the Institute and its relation to your professional responsibilities.

 Submission and Notification Procedures

-A scanned copy of your application—including the NEH cover sheet—must be submitted to the project directors, not the NEH, and must be postmarked no later than March 1, 2018.
+A scanned copy of your application—including the NEH cover sheet—must be submitted to the project directors, not the NEH, no later than March 1, 2018.
 NB: Applications sent to the NEH will not be reviewed.